vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

 When visual approaches are in use, expect light & medium category aircraft (B737/A320 and below) to track via the Creek Corridor, to join an approx 2nm final.
 These aircraft will be cleared for a visual approach by **CS TCU**.
 See the Cairns DAP Noise Abatement Procedures chart for more information.

 ### Runway 33
-When visual approaches are in use, expect light & medium category aircraft (B737/A320 and below) to track via a straight in visual approach, or track via a visual right base.
+When visual approaches are in use, expect light & medium category aircraft (B737/A320 and below) to track either via a straight in visual approach or via a visual right base.
 Aircraft inside CTA tracking for a right base to runway 33 will pass overhead the CTR, so CS TCU **will not** clear them for a visual approach.
 These aircraft will be coordinated by CS TCU.

-ADC must assess any conflict with aircraft in the CTR and clear the inbound aircraft for a visual approach when suitable.
-Due to the small amount of airspace available, it is vital that ADC maintains separation assurance between inbound aircraft and those operating in the CTR, to avoid a delay in issuing the visual approach clearance.
+ADC must assess any potential conflicts with aircraft in the CTR and clear the inbound aircraft for a visual approach when able.
+Given the limited airspace available, it is crucial that ADC maintains separation assurance between inbound aircraft and those operating in the CTR, to avoid a delay in issuing the visual approach clearance.

 !!! example
     <span class="hotline">**TCU** -> **ADC**</span>: "Via right base, RXA5418, will be assigned A020 visual"